 Nothing is going to make you feel more comfortable than feeling safe.
 Safety starts with familiarity, so aim for a country where you speak the language.
 There are more than 50 countries that speak English, including Guyana, Malaysia, Malta and South Africa.
 Bonus points if you speak Spanish, that opens up another 20+ countries!

 Next, make sure that you pick a place where the political climate is stable.
 Aim for a country you know to have an established government and history of political stability.
-While terror can admittedly strike anywhere anytime, you will feel much safer in the streets of a highly frequented, tourist friendly city.
-Might I recommend Barcelona, pictured above?
+While terror can admittedly strike anywhere anytime, you will feel much safer in the streets of a highly frequented, tourist-friendly city like Toronto or Tokyo.

 As time goes on and you become more comfortable traveling alone, by all means, explore politically contentious regions to your heart’s content!
 But for those just starting out, take baby steps and go from there.